andyatkinson/andyatkinson.github.io/postgresql-tips.md

 * `wal_sync_method`
 * `wal_debug`

 ## Extensions and Modules

 ## Foreign Data Wrapper (FDW)

-Native Foreign data wrapper functionality in PostgreSQL allows connecting to a remote table and treating it like a local table.
+Native Foreign Data Wrapper (FDW) functionality in PostgreSQL allows connecting to remote sources

-The table structure may be specified when establishing the foreign table or it may be imported as well.
+The table structure may be specified when establishing the foreign table

-A big benefit of this for us at work is that for a recent backfill.
 We were able to avoid the need for any intermediary data dump files.

-We used a `temp` schema to isolate any temporary tables away from the main schema (`public`).
+We used a `temp` schema to isolate temporary tables away from the main schema (`public`).

-Essentially the process is:
+The process is:

   1. Create a server
   1. Create a user mapping